 Find a daily number of steps that suits you and decide how you can reach that goal each day.
 Record your steps on our website or mobile app and watch you graphs grow!
 If you don't have a pedometer or activity tracker, use your Health app on your smartphone.

 4. Walk together virtually.

 Sometimes having an activity buddy makes all the difference.
-Connect with your friends on the 10,000 Steps website to check their progress or get a team together to walk together in a Tournament.
+Connect with your friends on the 10,000 Steps website to check their progress or encourage your team to walk together in a Tournament.

 5. Walk your dog.